Timeline of the Egyptian Crisis under the SCAF: June

 On 22 June, Egypt's cabinet approved a budget for the 2011–2012 fiscal year, boosting spending in social programs to meet the growing demands from the people after the uprising.
 The budget totals E£490.6 billion ($83 billion), reflecting a spending increase of 14.7% over the current fiscal year, while revenues are forecast at $59 billion.
 On the same day, leaders of the youth wing of the Muslim Brotherhood have split with their elders to form an independent political party.
 This has deepened the fractures within the group as some of its prominent members have moved towards a more centrist and liberal version of Islamist politics.
 The new group, the Egyptian Current Party, is expected to advocate the separation of religion from politics, the protection of individual freedoms and the embrace of Islamic morals and culture without the enforcement of Islamic religious law.
 Its founders, including Islam Lotfy, Mohamed el-Kasaas and Mohamed Abbas, were amongst the young leaders of the Egyptian revolution and broke with the Brotherhood to help lead the first day of protests that brought down Hosni Mubarak.

 On 26 June, John McCain and John Kerry visited Egypt at the head of a U.S. business delegation.
 Both politicians said that it was in America's national security interests to see that the uprising succeeded.
 They said that Washington was not interested in dictating policy to Egypt.
 Instead, the focus was on finding ways to help the Arab world's most populous nation boost its economy and address the needs of its people.

 On 28 June, Egyptian security forces clashed with around 5,000 protesters in central Cairo.
 According to witnesses and medical officials, dozens of demonstrators were injured.
-Clouds of tear gas engulfed Tahrir Square as the security forces battled to regain control of the central plaza from the demonstrators, many of whom had family members who were killed during the revolution.
+Clouds of tear gas engulfed Tahrir Square as the security forces battled to regain control of the central plaza from the demonstrators, a number of whom had family members who were killed during the revolution.
 The families were frustrated with what they perceived to be the slow prosecution of security officers who were believed to be responsible for the deaths of some 850 protesters during the 18-day uprising in February.
 As Tuesday's clashes moved into early Wednesday morning, rocks and shattered glass littered the streets around Tahrir, as protesters chanted "Down with the military junta".
 The demonstrators used motorcycles to ferry the injured to safety.
 According to the Health Ministry some 1,036 people were injured, among them at least 40 policemen.
 Early the next day there were still some demonstrators who were hurling stones at police near the ministry as commuters went to work.